A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Introduction

 \section{Introduction}

 Clustering is a fundamental unsupervised learning technique and a critical component of many statistics and machine learning pipelines.
-Cluster analysis seeks to partition a set of observations into groups (or clusters) with similar properties.
-A vast number of methods exist to cluster a dataset into $k$ groups.
-The widely used methods including: K-Means (\cite{macqueen1967kmeans}, \cite{lloyd1982kmeans}); hierarchical algorithms (\cite{ward1963hierarchical}, \cite{king1967step}); spectral clustering algorithms (\cite{donath1973spectral}); model-based approaches using the the expectation and maximization (EM) algorithm (\cite{dempster1977maximum}).
-Most of these clustering approaches require the number of groups $k$ to be pre-specified.
-While domain knowledge can help practitioners to choose this $k$, often in practice, the number of clusters $k$ is usually unknown and needs to be estimated from the data.
-As an unsupervised learning problem, this setting could be challenging since there is often not a clear criteria to drive estimation of k.
+Cluster analysis seeks to partition a set of observations into $k$ groups (or clusters) with similar properties.
+The literature on clustering methods is vast; a handful of widely used methods include $K$-means \cite{macqueen1967kmeans, lloyd1982kmeans}; hierarchical algorithms \cite{ward1963hierarchical, king1967step}; spectral clustering \cite{donath1973spectral}; and model-based approaches using the expectation and maximization (EM) algorithm \cite{dempster1977maximum}.
+Many of these clustering approaches require the number of groups $k$ to be pre-specified, which can be challenging in the absence of knowledge regarding the true number of groups.
+While practitioners can sometimes use domain knowledge to estimate $k$, in practice the number of clusters $k$ is often unknown and needs to be estimated directly from the data.
+This problem becomes increasingly challenging in high-dimensional settings, when the curse of dimensionality can obscure correct estimation of $k$.
+With the increasing prevalence of high-dimensional data, it is essential to develop robust and reliable methods for accurately estimating the number of clusters in such settings.